 4.9 Polymorphism

 Fortran supports object orientation with single inheritance.
-A derived type ta may be extended to form a new type tb with all the components of type ta plus possibly additional components.
+A derived type ta can be extended to form a new type tb with all the components of type ta plus possibly additional components.
 The extended type tb also has a parent component of type ta with the name ta and the type and type parameters of the parent type.
 Access to the components is illustrated by the following example.

 type ta